Chronology of World War II

 Pacific

-Aircraft from Rear-Adm Ralph E. Davison's task group attack Japanese shipping in the waters off Cebu, in the Philippines, sinking two submarines; I-45 by the destroyer escort Whitehurst (DE-634) and I-54 by destroyers Gridley (DD-380) and Helm (DD-388).
-The American destroyer escort Eversole (DE-404) is sunk by a Japanese submarine, and the light cruiser Denver (CL-58) is damaged by a kamikaze attack.
+• Aircraft from Rear-Adm Ralph E. Davison's task group attack Japanese shipping in the waters off Cebu, in the Philippines, sinking two submarines; I-45 by the destroyer escort Whitehurst (DE-634) and I-54 by destroyers Gridley (DD-380) and Helm (DD-388).
+The American destroyer escort Eversole (DE-404) is sunk by the Japanese submarine I-45 which is in turn sunk by the destroyer escort Whitehurst, and the light cruiser Denver (CL-58) is damaged by a kamikaze attack.

 [larr2larr | rarrrarr]